 While everyone wants to make their RV their own, choosing a custom finish can be very costly.
 Not only will the custom finish cost you more upfront, but maintaining it will be a large out of pocket expense as well.
 Many times if a custom finish is scratched or becomes chipped, the only way to fix it is by repainting a very large area.
 You can customize the look after the fact on your own.
 Try to opt for a single color you like, and then upgrade the look later with pinstriping or other vinyl pieces instead of a custom finish to save money.

 4. Have Existing Damage Repaired First

 Most shops are willing to fix minor damage to the body at the same time as they paint.
 If you plan ahead however, you can save money by shopping around.
 Find a shop that will fix any body damage before you settle on a shop for the paint.
 If the shop you've chosen for the paint won't match the estimate for the body damage, you can save money by having the damage repaired first, then sending the RV in for a paint job.

-A 5 color paint job is going to cost thousands more than a 2 color paint job.
+A five-color paint job is going to cost thousands more than a two-color paint job.
 Go online and find some simple paint designs you like, and use those as a reference.
 Using less color won't give you an inferior look, just more money in your wallet at the end of the day.

 6. You Get What You Pay For